tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 ---
 **Last updated on 2023-03-10**

-Some of these one-liners are from Stack Overflow, Stack Exchange, Biostar etc...
-I can't thank them, the people on these platforms, enough.
+Some of these one-liners are from Stack Overflow, Stack Exchange, Biostar, etc. I can't thank them, the people on these platforms, enough.

 Note that some of the commands require _gawk_ to be installed.
 If you're using Ubuntu, use `sudo apt install gawk` to install it.